Uli Stielike: International career

 Stielike was capped in 42 internationals with West Germany from 1975 to 1984 with whom he won 1980 UEFA European Football Championship and the runner-up medal at the 1982 FIFA World Cup.
 Stielike did not feature for his country in the 1978 FIFA World Cup after the German Football Association under Hermann Neuberger had decided to force their national coaches to not select players playing their club football outside the Bundesliga.
 A central figure for the defence of Real Madrid in the late 1970s and the early 1980s, Stielike could only partially live up to those expectations in his duties for West Germany.
 Early hopes had been that he could be the ideal successor of legendary sweeper Franz Beckenbauer, with whom he played in a few internationals in the 1970s, but Stielike's playing strengths did not lend itself to that role.
 Stielike played in the now legendary semi-final match of the 1982 World Cup against France, which ended in a 3–3 draw after extra time.
 A famous photograph from the resulting shootout showed Stielike being consoled by a young Pierre Littbarski after having just missed a penalty, his head buried in Littbarski's shirt.
 West Germany eventually won 5–4 on penalties, and then went on to lose 3–1 to Italy in the final.
+Uli Stielike would be the last German player to miss a penalty in a shootout until Thomas Müller, Mesut Özil and Bastian Schweinsteiger all missed against Italy in the quarterfinals of UEFA Euro 2016.

 Stielike's final appearance for his country took place against Argentina (3–1 loss) in September 1984 in Beckenbauer's first match in charge of West Germany.
 Over those years Stielike scored three goals, the last in a 3–2 win over Bulgaria in Varna in February 1984.
 Shortly afterwards he was named in Jupp Derwall's squad for the 1984 UEFA European Football Championship.